jelmnainen/kauppalista/README.md

-kauppalista
+Kauppalista
 ===========

 Kauppalista is a virtual shopping list.
-Done for UHCS.
+Done for Database Demonstration Course in UHCS.

+You can view a live demo of the project at http://tsoha.elmnainen.fi